IQSeC-Lab/workshop-qmlp-qcnn/README.md

-# Quantum Machine Learning for malware classification
+# Towards Quantum Machine Learning for Malicious Code Analysis

 In this research, we developed and evaluated Quantum Machine Learning (QML) models for malware classification tasks.
 The models developed include the Quantum Multilayer Perceptron (QMLP) and the Quantum Convolutional Neural Network (QCNN), developed using the PennyLane and PyTorch frameworks.